liyucheng09/MetaphorFrame/README.md

 This repository contains the implementation of our EACL 2023 paper "FrameBERT: Conceptual Metaphor Detection with Frame Embedding Learning" (https://arxiv.org/abs/2302.04834).
 FrameBERT is a BERT-based model that leverages FrameNet embeddings for improved metaphor detection and model explainability.
 Our extensive experiments demonstrate the effectiveness of FrameBERT on four public benchmark datasets (VUA, MOH-X, TroFi) compared to the base model and state-of-the-art models.

-**Important updates**: I am going to add a `inference.py` to enable quick metaphor detection on your customized data.
-I plan to finish the update at the end of this June!
+**Important updates**: I have just added a `inference.py` to enable quick metaphor and frame detection on your customized data.
+I plan to add more features in the future.
 So please star our project to get posted.

-## Repository Structure

-The repository is organized as follows:

-- `scripts/`: Contains all bash scripts with relevant code execution and arguments for each script.
-    - `scripts/run.sh`: The main script for running FrameBERT.
-- `main_config.cfg`: Configuration file for `main.py`.
-- `data_all.zip`: Compressed file containing all the data needed for the project.
-- `frame_finder/`: Directory containing the frame embedding model.
-- `requirements.txt`: Lists the required packages for the project.

-## Getting Started
+## 0. To Start:

 1. Clone the repository: